-Task Force to Reimagine Our Public Safety Commission
+Task Force to Reimagine the Public Safety Commission

 Task Force meetings were open to the public and recorded for the public record.
-Meeting materials were provided below in advance of the meetings, and recordings were published after the meetings.
+Meeting materials were provided here in advance of the meetings, and recordings were published afterward.

 - Thursday, September 25, 2025 | 10:30 a.m.–12:00 p.m.